Labour Law

 4. Personal Attacks

-Excessive workload, not granting rest periods, working in physically forcing conditions.
+Excessive workload, denial of rest periods, forcing the employee to work in physically harmful conditions.

 Legal Dimension of Mobbing